 Any unsuccessful submissions will have feedback and an opportunity to resubmit.

-Marks earnt in the process of qualifying for the Regional Showcase event do not carry over into the event.
+Credit earned in the process of qualifying for the Regional Showcase event does not carry over into the event.
 That is, each school starts on an even level at the commencement of the Regional Showcase event.